-English Freshman Course Descriptions Fall '18
+English Freshman Course and Intensive Descriptions Spring '20

 Course descriptions from the English Department to supplement the information in the college catalogue.